shelbyspees/speesblog/_posts/2016-06-24-adhd-treatment.md

 I knew logically that I have potential to do great things, but I felt stuck and powerless.
 I knew logically that I'm likeable and fun and wonderful to be around and that people love me, but I just hated myself.
 I felt like the good things in my life were wasted on me.

 Last year, Becca asked me why I hate myself so much.
 I didn't know how to answer the question.

-Does there need to be a reason?
+> *Does there need to be a reason?
 I've always hated myself.
 That's just my natural orientation.
-Wasn't it the human condition to hate oneself?
+Wasn't it the human condition to hate oneself?*
+>

-I mean, I'm a little extreme because I'm genetically predisposed to severe depression.
+>*I mean, I'm a little extreme because I'm genetically predisposed to severe depression.
 But I'm far from the only person who thinks like this.
-It's the happy people who are the weird ones.
+It's the happy people who are the weird ones.*

+No, Shelby, they're not the weird ones.

 ## Treatment

-Over the past year I've regularly complained that I wished I could "turn off my brain so I can just *think*!"
+Over the past year I've wished that I could "turn off my brain so I can just *think*!"

-Then I started ADHD medication and that's exactly what happened.
+When I started ADHD treatment, that's exactly what happened.

 No more background thoughts.
 No more constant stream of *I hate myself I hate myself I hate myself*.